Wenona School: Principals

 The following individuals have served as Principal of Wenona School:

 Campus

-Straddling Miller and Walker streets in North Sydney, Wenona comprises a junior school (K to Year 6), including Woodstock Infants and Hooke Primary, a middle school (Year 7 to Year 9) and a senior college (Year 10 to Year 12).
-Up to 50 boarders are housed in the heritage Messiter and Ralston houses.
+Situated on Miller and Walker Streets in North Sydney, Wenona comprises a Junior School (Kindergarten to Year 6), including Woodstock Infants and Hooke Primary, a Middle School (Years 7 to 8), an Upper School (Years 9 to 10), and a Senior College (Years 11 to 12).
+Up to 50 boarders are housed in the heritage Messiter and Ralston Houses.

-An evening study centre is staffed by teachers four evenings a week for senior college students.
+An Evening Study Centre is staffed by teachers four evenings a week for Senior College Students.

-Sporting facilities include a Gymnasium including cricket nets, a tennis court and many more courts and indoor fields; a smaller gymnasium catering to dance and circuit activities; a 25-metre indoor swimming pool; and a weights room.
+Sporting facilities include a gymnasium including cricket nets, a tennis court and many more courts and indoor fields; a smaller gymnasium catering to dance and circuit activities; a 25-metre indoor swimming pool; and a weights room.